CodingF0X/Solid-Principles/bin/dependency_inversion/DIP & Scenario Example.md

 <br/>

 In the above code, the DeliveryCompany class directly depends on the DeliveryDriver class.
-This tight coupling makes it difficult to change the delivery mechanism or to mock the delivery process for testing purposes.
+This tight coupling makes it difficult to change the delivery mechanism or to mock the delivery process for testing purposes.<br/>

 ### 2- Best Practice

 **To apply the Dependency Inversion Principle, we will :**

--Define an abstraction for the delivery service (i.e interface).
+-Define an abstraction for the delivery service (i.e interface).<br/>
--Make the DeliveryCompany depend on this abstraction.
+-Make the DeliveryCompany depend on this abstraction.<br/>
 -Implement the delivery service in a concrete class (DeliveryDriver). <br/>

 **Step 1: Define an Abstraction**